khaled-hesham7/khaled-hesham7/README.md

 <br>

 <p>
-  I'm Khaled Hesham, a highly motivated professional with a strong foundation in building robust server-side applications using **PHP/Laravel** and ensuring software excellence through **Manual & Automation Testing**.
-I love to explore new technologies and solve complex technical challenges 🚀.
+  I'm Khaled Hesham, a highly motivated professional with a strong foundation in building robust server-side applications using PHP/Laravel and ensuring software excellence through Manual & Automation Testing.
+I love to explore new technologies and solve complex technical challenges .
 Apart from that, I love diving into the world of software quality.
 </p>

 ### 🎓 Education & Certifications: